Skip to main content

 How to choose the right size and type of PVC drain pipe.

-Choosing the right size and type of PVC drain pipe is crucial for the proper functioning of your plumbing system.
-The size of the pipe will depend on the amount of water flow and the distance it needs to travel.
+Choosing the right size and type of PVC drain pipe is crucial for properly functioning your plumbing system.
+The pipe size will depend on the amount of water flow and the distance it needs to travel.
 It’s important to consult with a professional plumber to determine the correct size and type of PVC drain pipe for your specific needs.

-Additionally, there are different types of PVC drain pipes available, including schedule 40 and schedule 80.
-Schedule 40 is suitable for most residential applications, while schedule 80 is recommended for commercial and industrial applications where the pipes will be exposed to higher pressure and temperature.
+• Schedule 40 is suitable for most residential applications.
+Schedule 80 is recommended for commercial and industrial applications where the pipes will be exposed to higher pressure and temperature.

 Installation tips and best practices.